FRC1257/robotics-training/docs/frc/1-Basics/1a-Setup.md

 [Snail Robot Template](https://github.com/FRC1257/snail-robot-template).

-Then, click the green button labeled `Use this template`.
+Click the green button labeled `Use this template`.
 Make sure that the `Owner` tag has **your** account under it.
 For the name, you can put anything you want, like `Learning-Robot-Code`.
 For repository visibility, you can choose either `Public` or `Private`, but I would personally choose `Private`.
 Every time you want to make a new robot project, you should follow these steps.

 If you don't have access to a personal computer, please read the section [Editing on GitHub](#editing-on-github).
 If you do, read the section [Editing on Visual Studio Code](#editing-on-visual-studio-code).

 ## Editing in GitHub

 Editing the code directly on GitHub is not recommended, but it can work to get you accustomed to robot code.
-However you will not be able to run your code / see errors on the GitHub website, which is unfortunate.
+However, you will not be able to run your code / see errors on the GitHub website, which is unfortunate.
 Periodically, we will allow students to access computers so that they can test the code they have written on GitHub.

 To edit a file on GitHub, navigate to the file and click the pencil icon in the top right corner.
 This will allow you to edit the file directly in the browser.
 After you are done editing, you can go to the bottom where you can add a message describing your edit and then finally `commit` it.